hernantz/blog/content/get-sassy-and-reactive-with-backbone.md

 This post is an attempt to share some strategies I find useful for **building an event-driven UI**.

+SELECTIVILY REACTING TO EVENTS
+WHAT HAPPENS IF A MODEL SYNCS WHILE YOU ARE EDITING IN ANOTHER VIEW?

 ## Reacting to changes in a model